HerveFrezza-Buet/exam-tp-info/README.md

 There is no specific tool for the correction.
 Let us call COPIES the directory containing a tree of subdirectories where the students' directory are organized.
-In this git, you are given a `fake-copies` directory that can be used as COPIES for testing.
+In PACKAGE_PATH, you are given a `PACKAGE_PATH/fake-copies` directory that can be used as COPIES for testing.

 First, generate the solution is some SOLUTION directory.